 Call auditing, also known as call center performance evaluation, refers to the process of evaluating and reviewing call center strategies for their quality.
-It points out the efficiency, effectiveness, and compliance levels in a call center team.
+It points out a call center team’s efficiency, effectiveness, and compliance levels.

-Audits done successfully can help determine the areas of opportunity for a company, their strengths, weaknesses, and aspects needing improvement.
-Its results are then compared to best practice companies as a benchmark on how their operations should go.
+Audits done successfully can help determine the areas of opportunity for a company, its strengths, weaknesses, and aspects needing improvement.
+Its results are then compared to best practice companies as a benchmark for their operations.

 Why call auditing is important

 Call auditing purposes can be classified into two categories.
 These are general audit, which covers a majority or all purposes, and specific audit, which includes one or a few of the purposes listed.

 Specifically, call auditing is done for the following purposes including

 - Performance improvement to identify service performance, effectiveness, and efficiency

 - Formulating informed decisions in times of mergers and takeovers, changes in markets, and change strategies